DHTMLX/docs-suite/docs/grid/configuration.md

 The `patternMask` property sets an input mask for entering number and string values.
 Allows setting a necessary pattern for entering data.
 It can be set in two ways:

 - as an *object* with the following properties:
-    - ***pattern*** - allows specifying the necessary mask and change it dynamically, depending on the entered values
+    - ***pattern*** - (*function* | *string*) allows specifying the necessary mask and change it dynamically, depending on the entered values.
+Can be set as:
+        - a *function* that takes as a parameter an entered value specified as a string or as a number and returns a string with a pattern mask
+        - a *string* with a pattern mask
-    - ***charFormat*** - (optional) allows specifying a regular expression for an optional symbol.
+    - ***charFormat*** - (*object*) optional, allows specifying a regular expression for an optional symbol.
+It is set as an object with *key:value* pairs, where the *key* is a symbol and the *value* is a regular expression.
 This property has a predetermined configuration provided below:

 ~~~jsx
 {